Ducky-007/MusicData/README.md

 Employees table stores employees data such as employee id, last name, first name, etc. It also has a field named ReportsTo to specify who reports to whom.

-Customers table stores customers data.
+Customers table stores customers data

 Invoices & invoice_items tables: these two tables store invoice data.
 The invoices table stores invoice header data and the invoice_items table stores the invoice line items data.